 And, Moore promised that you're getting a totally updated version of the action-packed drama.
 "Same name.
 Same font.
 Same theme song, but other than those similarities, that's it," he told TV Guide.
 "This is S.W.A.T.
 2017.
 It's a new interpretation, real life today.
 Thrill ride that's going to make you go, 'Whoa!
 That was fun and it felt real.'"

-Centered around a former marine turned officer of the law, S.W.A.T. follows Daniel “Hondo” Harrelson, a locally born and raised S.W.A.T. sergeant torn between loyalty to where he was raised and allegiance to his brothers in blue.
-Harrelson is tasked with leading the toughest police unit that is the last stop for solving crimes in Los Angeles.
+Centered around a former marine turned officer of the law, S.W.A.T. follows Daniel “Hondo” Harrelson, who leads a police unit in Los Angeles.
 But just because Moore's playing a law enforcement professional again, don't expect the same kind of performance as on Criminal Minds.
 According to the Moore, Harrelson isn't your average cop.
 Instead he's “Derek Morgan on steroids” — referring to the fan-favorite FBI agent he played on Criminal Minds for 11 seasons in an interview with The New York Post.